-3.1.
-Multi-Source Download Mechanism
+3.1 Multi-Source Download Mechanism

 MSD is enabled by dividing a file into smaller chunks and blocks which are subparts of chunks.
 According to eMule, the chunks have a size of 9500 kB and the block size is 180 kB.
 A downloading peer requests blocks from multiple serving peers, i.e., from sources of that file, and might obtain them from multiple sources in parallel.
 As soon as a peer has downloaded a complete chunk, it becomes a source for the file, and can redistribute the already received chunks and their blocks.
+This basic principle of MSD is illustrated in Fig. 1.
 The benefit of MSD lies in the speed-up via the parallel download of data and the faster creation of additional sources for chunks.
 As a result, MSD does not rely on a single source and can therefore avoid bottlenecks and overcome churn.